Northeast India: Geography

 The Northeast region can be physiographically categorised into the Eastern Himalaya, the Patkai and the Brahmaputra and the Barak valley plains.
 Northeast India (at the confluence of Indo-Malayan, Indo-Chinese, and Indian biogeographical realms) has a predominantly humid sub-tropical climate with hot, humid summers, severe monsoons, and mild winters.
 Along with the west coast of India, this region has some of the Indian subcontinent's last remaining rainforests, which support diverse flora and fauna and several crop species.
 Reserves of petroleum and natural gas in the region are estimated to constitute a fifth of India's total potential.

 The region is covered by the mighty Brahmaputra-Barak river systems and their tributaries.
 Geographically, apart from the Brahmaputra, Barak and Imphal valleys and some flatlands in between the hills of Meghalaya and Tripura, the remaining two-thirds of the area is hilly terrain interspersed with valleys and plains; the altitude varies from almost sea-level to over 7000 m above MSL.
 The region's high rainfall, averaging around 10000 mm and above creates problems of the ecosystem, high seismic activity, and floods.
 The states of Arunachal Pradesh and Sikkim have a montane climate with cold, snowy winters and mild summers.

 Topography

 Highest peaks

 Kangchenjunga, the third highest mountain peak in the world rising to an altitude of 8586 m, lies in-between the state Sikkim and adjacent country Nepal.

-Brahmaputra River Basin
+Brahmaputra river basin

 Tributaries of the Brahmaputra River in Northeast India: